-- LLM 319 Federal Tax Procedure 3 unit(s)

-- LLM 342 Tax Litigation 2 unit(s)

-- LLM 340 Taxation, Politics & the Law 2 unit(s)
+- LLM 319 Federal Tax Procedure 3 unit(s) - LLM 342 Tax Litigation 2 unit(s) - LLM 340 Taxation, Politics & the Law 2 unit(s) - Additional Tax Elective courses as identified in the course schedule.

 Internship/Externship

 LLM Tax students may enroll in the tax and estate planning internship/externship programs and are allowed to apply up to six units of this type of non-classroom experience to their degree program.
 Students seeking to exceed this amount must receive the express permission of the LLM in Taxation and Estate Planning Programs Director.